realkoder/soft-dev-02-databases/CLASS_NOTES.md

 To determine which customers bought a given product a full scan of the customers is required if the orders are embedded within customer object.

+Ruby on Rails app relies on Bolt for neo4j connection just like SQL mosty relies on TCP.
+Bolt is Neo4j’s binary network protocol for communication between clients and the database.

 ![Graph DB](assets/graph-db.png)

 ![Graph vs RDBMS](assets/graph-vs-rdbms.png)